-A course for students who have mastered the basics of academic writing, and are preparing articles for publication in the sciences and humanities.
+A course for domestic and international students who have mastered the basics of academic writing, and are preparing articles for publication in the sciences and humanities.
 Students will examine articles from their field to learn more about field-specific styles.
 In addition, they will review and revise their own writing, and participate in peer reviews.
 Participants in this course should currently be involved in doing research.
-Instructor permission required.

-COL 530.
+COLL 530.
 Thesis/Dissertation Writing.

-Spring (0 credit, P/F)
+Spring (0 credit) Graded Pass/Fail.

-A course for students beginning their theses/dissertations.
-It examines the general expectations for writing, and analyzes sample writings from specific fields.
-In collaboration with their academic advisor and in consultation with the instructor, students will organize and write individual chapters, simultaneously reviewing and revising their work/writing.
+A course for domestic and international students beginning their theses/dissertations.
+Thesis/dissertation guidelines will be discussed and sample chapters from specific fields will be analyzed.
+In collaboration with their academic advisor and in consultation with the instructor, students will organize and write individual chapters, simultaneously reviewing and revising their writing.

-COL 550.
+COLL 550.
 College Teaching.

-Spring (0 credit, P/F) Macdonald, Zuber.
+Spring (0 credit) Macdonald, Zuber.
+Graded Pass/Fail.